 ⅓ cup minced chives

-3 cups diced Roasted Chicken (page 00)
+3 cups diced cooked chicken

 1 cup diced mango

-2 Tbs. roasted sesame seeds
+2 Tbs. toasted sesame seeds

 ½ cup crispy Chow Mein noodles (optional)

 1–2 Tbs. sesame oil

 1. In a heavy skillet, fry the raw peanuts in the oil over medium heat for 5–7 minutes or until golden brown.
 Drain on paper towels and set aside.